 April 12, 2017

 “What Good Is Story?
-Telling Tales in Uncertain Times” on Wednesday, April 12th, at 7:15 to 8:30pm, at the University of Maine at Farmington, in Roberts Building, Room 023.
-Stories—folktales, legends, personal stories, and more—contain unsuspected depths and powers.
-Folklorists and storytellers Jo Radner of Lovell and Margaret “Peggy” Yocom of Farmington will discuss with audience members how stories work on multiple levels, how our human brains are wired to think in story form, and how knowing about story and storytelling practices can serve us now—as charges of “fake news” fly back and forth daily.
+Telling Tales in Uncertain Times” at the University of Maine at Farmington.
+Stories – folktales, legends, personal stories, and more – contain unsuspected depths and powers.
+Folklorists and storytellers Jo Radner of Lovell and Peggy Yocom of Farmington discussed with audience members how stories work on multiple levels, how our human brains are wired to think in story form, and how knowing about story and storytelling practices can serve us now—as charges of “fake news” fly back and forth daily.
 The talk is free and open to the public.

-This event is part of UMF’s interdisciplinary “Storyfest,” a year-long exploration of story and storytelling.
-Thanks to Dr. Steven Quackenbush of Psychology and his UMF colleagues who have made this series—and Peggy and Jo’s participation in it—possible.
+This event was a part of UMF’s interdisciplinary “Storyfest,” a year-long exploration of story and storytelling.
+Thanks to Dr. Steven Quackenbush of Psychology and his UMF colleagues who have made this series – and Peggy and Jo’s participation in it -possible.

 December 1, 2016

 Five local story tellers from Western Maine Storytelling and the Western Order of Dedicated Storytellers (WOODS) shared tales, legends, and personal stories at the Farmington Grange, West Farmington.
 Curated by Peggy Yocom and entitled “Tales for a Long Winter’s Night,” the program was for adults and older children.